bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 .. figure:: _static/AccessVM_OpenConsole.png

 - WebShell if VM has a ``csui.vm.auth-mode`` tag with SSH value.
 To find more information on accessing VM via WebShell, please, refer to the `page <https://github.com/bwsw/cloudstack-ui/wiki/107-ReleaseNotes-En#webshell-plugin-experimental-function>`_.
-See the detailed instructions on deployment of WebShell Plugin `here <https://github.com/bwsw/cloudstack-ui/wiki/WebShell-Plugin-Deployment>`_.
+See the detailed instructions on the deployment of WebShell Plugin `here <https://github.com/bwsw/cloudstack-ui/wiki/WebShell-Plugin-Deployment>`_.

 .. figure:: _static/AccessVM_WebShell.png